wwkimball/shell-script-lib/database/README-Docker.md

 exec ...
 ```

-Note that this command is more verbose than the development version.
-It needs
+Note that this call to the database schema automation helper is more verbose
-to specify the remote database connection settings and where -- within the
+than the development version.
+It needs to specify the remote database
-container -- the database schema files reside.
-The suggested database user,
+connection details and where -- within the container -- the database schema
-`postgres`, can be any other username or role your application is allowed to use
+files reside.
+The suggested database user, `postgres`, can be any other
-with sufficient permissions to create and otherwise manage schema and related
+username or role your application is allowed to use with sufficient permissions
-assets.
+to create and otherwise manage your application's schema and related assets.